wildanjr19/wildanjr19.github.io/portofolio.md

 ---

-### Klasifikasi Emosi dan Pemodelan Topik Ulasan Wisatawan di Pacitan
+### Klasifikasi Emosi dan Topik Ulasan Wisata di Pacitan

 **Descrption:**
 This project focuses on text-based emotion classification and topic modeling of Google Maps reviews.
 The data used are tourist reviews of tourist attractions in Pacitan.